Acura MDX Vs. Toyota Highlander: Specs, Size, MPG, Hybrid

 Both models in the Acura MDX vs. Toyota Highlander comparison speak for themselves.
 The Acura MDX is a sporty car that was fed a diet of luxury features and styling, then stretched to become a three-row SUV.
-The Toyota Highlander, meanwhile, is just a three-row SUV.
-If you want a "get it done, and nothing more" appliance on wheels, go for the Highlander.
-If you care about how your car drives and demand something with soul and luxury spirit, the MDX is the better choice.
+While the Toyota Highlander is a three-row SUV, if you care about how your car drives and demand something with soul and luxury spirit, the MDX is the better choice.

 Its thrilling drive and luxurious interior don't require much compromise on MPGs or any compromise on reliability.
 This isn't just our opinion.
-See the details below as we compare the Acura MDX vs. Toyota Highlander.
+See the details below as we compare the Acura MDX vs. Toyota Highlander, then come see the winner at Muller Acura of Merrillville.

 Acura MDX vs. Toyota Highlander: Comparison at a Glance